 Solution: If you only have v 1.1 or 1.11 installed, download or purchase and install the version 1.2 upgrade.
 In version 1.2 we made it easier to get away after you’ve been eaten by a plant.
 If you have version 1.0, you need to buy a new copy of Bongo 1.2 which has many technical upgrades, including one that makes it easier to get away from the plants.

-Read our Game Guide for tips on avoiding/beating the plants.
+Need help avoiding/beating the plants?
 Slingshot bananas at them!
 3 should make them wither.
 If they keep eating you again and again do this: when you left click on the verse message to get rid of it, start JUMPING using your CTRL key and use your arrow keys to move away at the same time.